Quantum detection of millimeter wave electric fields with driving surface-state electrons: The spin-orbit couplings of a trapped electron

-We apply a dc-current to generate the Zeeman splitting of electronic spin trapped on liquid helium and the strong spin-orbit couplings at the same time.
-Within the Cartesian coordinate system of Fig.~1(b), the magnetic field generated by the $y$-directional dc-current beneath the liquid helium of depth $h$ is easily to be solved as
+To achieve the spin-orbit coupling of the trapped electron, we now apply a dc-current $I_{\rm dc}$ to the chip.
+In the Cartesian coordinate system shown in Fig.~1(b), the magnetic field generated by the $y$-directional dc-current beneath the liquid helium of depth $h_0$ can be expressed as